Why a PC is Better Than a Mac

 Microsoft offers the OEM version of their operating system for much cheaper than the retail pack.
 Apple does not sell OEMs.
 Vista Ultimate used to retail for $799, but at the same time, the OEM cost around $280.
 This gives system builders much lower costs than Apple’s computers and is much more customizable when referring to point one.

 Apple has a very visual OS, while Windows is more intuitive and logical.
-For example, when you want to delete desktop shortcuts, you can just hit the delete key.
-When you want to do this on a Mac, you need to drag the icon to the trash can.
-It makes a cool effect, but it is so irritating.
-The menu bar on the Mac is also really irritating.
-When you minimize a program, the menu bar stays there, which also becomes annoying when accessing other things, such as Finder.
+For example, you can just hit the delete key when you want to delete desktop shortcuts.
+When you want to do this on a Mac, drag the icon to the trash can.
+It has a cool effect, but it is so irritating.
+The menu bar on the Mac is also really annoying.
+When you minimize a program, the menu bar stays there, which becomes annoying when accessing other things, such as Finder.
 This makes using a Mac a real pain to use.

 Share